 The exact same concept and tense also exists in English, though as a native speaker you may have never consciously paid attention to it.
 A couple of English examples:

-“George had asked about me before I arrived at the party.”
+“George had told me about the dress code that before I arrived at the party.”

 Understanding how the Plus-Que-Parfait fits into the past tenses